How To Become A Professional Gambler

-- You will also lose a lot of money – there are no guarantees with gambling.
+- You can also lose a lot of money – there are no guarantees with gambling.

-Although there should be more profits than losses, managing your betting bank balances across multiple platforms is wise.
+Although there should be more profits than losses, managing your betting bank balance is essential.

-Smart bettors will withdraw some of their profits and leave themselves something to play with in future for their next attempt at beating the bookie and odds.
+Smart bettors will withdraw some of their profits while leaving themselves something to play with for future bets.

-It is well worth looking beyond the football match, horse race or sporting event you are betting on to see what is going on elsewhere.
+It is well worth looking beyond the soccer match, horse race or sporting event you are currently betting on to see what is going on elsewhere.